rlustin/dj-library-gain-calculator/README.md

 library, to be able to normalize audio so each piece of your DJ set sounds roughly the same volume to the human ear.

-It uses the [EBU R128 loudness standard](https://tech.ebu.ch/docs/r/r128.pdf) under the wood.
+It uses the [EBU R128 loudness standard](https://tech.ebu.ch/docs/r/r128.pdf) under the hood.

 ## Usage